skrey/yellow-extensions/source/help/en/how-to-change-the-theme.md

 ---
-Title: CSS files
+Title: How to change the theme
 ---
-Here's how to adjust the appearance of your website.
+Here's how to change the appearance of your website.

 ## Customising CSS